Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/4-Quest_for_Infrastructure_slides.md

 ---v

-They are the technicians that keeo the infra running.
+They are the technicians that keep the infra running.

-They don't ahve any particular morals, certainly not the same ones you have.
+They don't have any particular morals, certainly not the same ones you have.

 They can be evil